impredicative/gec/README.md

 ### Repo-specific
 In the commands below, `<repo>` refers to an identical repository name, e.g. "travel", in both GitHub and GitLab.
 It can be auto-determined if a command is run from its encrypted or decrypted directory, although this is not expected for the `clone` command.
-When it can be auto-determined, to disambiguate a command's arguments that follow, it can be specified as a single period.
+When it can be auto-determined, to disambiguate a command's arguments that follow, it can be specified as a period.

 * **`clone <repo>`**: Clone and configure a preexisting repo from GitHub, and add its GitLab URL.
 * **`commit <repo> "<commit_msg>"`**: Add and commit all changes. `<commit_msg>` is not encrypted.
 To auto-determine `<repo>`, specify a period in its place.